msaroufim/MLblog/_posts/2015-02-14-probability-without-measure.md

 ## What does it mean to say \\(P(event) = something \\)

+This blog post is an attempt to explain the following [tutorial](https://www.dropbox.com/s/zwio6k94ix40q1s/ItsOnlyAGame.pdf) to a more general audience.
+I gave that tutorial to explain some of my favorite ideas in the Shafer and Vovk book [Probability and Finance, It's only a Game!](http://www.amazon.com/Probability-Finance-Its-Only-Game/dp/0471402265/ref=sr_1_1?ie=UTF8&qid=1424136245&sr=8-1&keywords=probability+and+finance)

 ### Horse Gambling Games

 Way before Probability Theory was its own field let alone a field with rigorous foundations, two fairly celebrated mathematicians Pascal and Fermat wanted to win a ton of money betting on horses.
 Before doing so they of course had to first check whether horse gambling was a fair game.
 This meant they had to first define what it means for a game to be fair.
 The definition they came up with involves two parties which we'll call A and B involved in a zero sum game.